Sherman Bell: Venezuela, Mexico, or New Mexico?

 The collapse of military rule follows the downfall of [Governor] Peabody, and Bell disappears as a spectacular figure in the turbulence and lawlessness of the gold fields...
 Not a unionist in Colorado but is Bell's enemy, and he will leave for Mexico to take charge of a mine...
 Colorado will not be the safest spot on earth henceforth for Sherman Bell.

 Later years

 In 1910, Sherman Bell promoted a Wild West Show charity event for Spanish–American War veterans at Union Stockyards Stadium in Denver.
 Bell was reportedly furious when, after the show was over, thirty six-shooters belonging to the state were not returned by cowboys participating in the event.

+He died at Fitzsimons General Hospital in Denver on January 9, 1942, at age 75.